 Laws for crime and punishment also demonstrate that Bermudian enslavement was not benign.
 The Bermuda Acts, 1704-94, which were in place when Prince was a child, attest to this.
 Three of the several laws that are listed are as follows: “slaves banished from the Island but returning of their own will would suffer death; male slaves having bastards by white women would be whipped by the hangman under the gallows; and slaves convicted of stealing oranges, pineapples, or other fruit would be severely whipped on the naked back throughout the parish where the crime took place.
 Three lashes, well laid on, were to be delivered at every 30 paces” (Packwood 149-150).

-As well, slaves undertook conspiracies and rebellious plots to overthrow their slave-owners, showing that they were not content with their status (Packwood 162).
+As well, enslaved people undertook conspiracies and rebellious plots to overthrow those who claimed them as property, showing that they were not content with their status (Packwood 162).
 A last point showing that Bermudian enslavement was not benign is that it was intergenerational.
 An individual born to an enslaved woman was also enslaved for life.